Zhigansk: History

 It was founded in 1632 as an ostrog by Cossacks led by Pyotr Beketov.
 In 1783, Zhigansk was granted town status and made the seat of a newly created uyezd within Yakutsk Oblast.
 It lost this function in 1805 with the dissolution of the uyezd, but remained the most northerly town on the Lena until 1917, when it was demoted to rural status.

 In 1930, Zhigansk became the administrative center of the newly created Zhigansky District, which was declared an "Evenk National District" due to its large population of Evenks.
 In 2002, Evenks represented around 47% of the local population and Yakuts a further 34%.

 Transportation

 Zhigansk is served by the Zhigansk Airport.

 There is no year-round road access to Zhigansk, but during the summer months, Yakutsk is reachable via boat on the Lena.
 In the months when the river is frozen, a winter road also leads to Yakutsk.

 Climate

+Zhigansk is located in a border of continental subarctic climates Dfc, Dsc and Dfd, Dsd under the Köppen climate classification with extremely cold and long winters and short mild summers.

-Zhigansk has an extreme subarctic climate (Köppen climate classification: Dfd), though despite its extreme subarctic climate classification, the town is not quite as cold in winter as some towns with a similar climate, such as Verkhoyansk or Oymyakon, both of which are located further east in deep valleys where perpetual temperature inversions occur during the winter.
-Despite its Dfd classification, precipitation is somewhat higher in summer than at other times of the year, but like other extreme subarctic climates, its precipitation remains rather low year-round.
+Despite having an extreme subarctic climate, the town is not quite as cold in winter as some towns with a similar climate, such as Verkhoyansk or Oymyakon, both of which are located further east in deep valleys where perpetual temperature inversions occur during the winter.